-Sec.
-30. The commissioner of agriculture, in person or by deputy, shall have free access, ingress and egress, at all reasonable hours to any place or any building wherein apples are packed, stored, transported, sold, offered or exposed for sale, or for transportation.
-He may also, in person or by deputy, open any box, barrel or other container, and may, upon tendering the market price, take samples therefrom.

-SEC.
-31. Whoever adulterates or misbrands apples within the meaning of sections twenty-eight and twenty-nine, of this chapter, or whoever packs, sells, distributes, transports, offers or exposes for sale, distribution or transportation, apples in violation of any provision of sections twenty-four to thirty-two, both inclusive, of this chapter, shall be punished by a fine not exceeding one hundred dollars for the first offense, and by a fine not exceeding two hundred dollars for each subsequent offense.

-SEC.
-32. No person shall be prosecuted under the provisions of the eight preceding sections when he can establish a guaranty signed by the person from whom he received any such article, to the effect that the same is not adulterated or misbranded, within the meaning of sections twenty-eight and twenty-nine, designating it.
-Said guaranty, to afford protection, shall contain the name and address of the party or parties making the sale of such article to said dealer, and in such case said party or parties shall be amenable to the prosecutions, fines and other penalties which would attach, in due course, to the dealer under the provisions of the eight preceding sections.

-Misbranded or adulterated apples shall not be packed.
+- Sec.
+32. Commissioner of agriculture shall have access to places where apples are packed.
 1913, c.
-156, § 4.

-Term adulterated defined.

-Misbranded, defined.
-1913, c.
-156, § 6.

-Com'r of agriculture shall have access to places where apples are packed.
-1913, c.
 156, § 8.

-Penalty for adulteration and misbranding.
+The commissioner of agriculture, in person or by deputy, shall have free access, ingress and egress, at all reasonable hours to any place or any building wherein apples are packed, stored, transported, sold, offered or exposed for sale, or for transportation.
+He may also, in person or by deputy, open any box, barrel or other container, and may, upon tendering the market price, take samples therefrom. - Sec.
+33. Penalty for adulteration and misbranding.
 1913, c.
 156, § 10.

-Guaranty as a bar to prosecution.
+Whoever adulterates or misbrands apples within the meaning of sections thirty and thirty-one of this chapter, or whoever packs, sells, distributes, transports, offers or exposes for sale, distribution or transportation, apples in violation of any provision of sections twenty-five to thirty-four, both inclusive, of this chapter, shall be punished by a fine not exceeding one hundred dollars for the first offense, and by a fine not exceeding two hundred dollars for each subsequent offense. - Sec.
+34. Guaranty as a bar to prosecution.
 1911, c.
 156, § 11.

-PROVISIONS FOR ENFORCEMENT.

-SEC.
-33. The commissioner of agriculture shall make uniform rules and regulations for carrying out the provisions of this chapter.
-He may also fix standards of purity, quality or strength when such standards are not specified or fixed by law, and shall publish them together with such other information concerning articles of agricultural seed, commercial feeding stuff, commercial fertilizer, drug, food, fungicide and insecticide as he may deem to be of public benefit.

-SEC.
-34. When the commissioner of agriculture becomes cognizant of the violation of any provision of this chapter, he shall cause notice of
+No person shall be prosecuted under the provisions of the nine preceding sections when he can establish a guaranty signed by the person from whom he received any such article, to the effect that the same is not adulterated or misbranded, within the meaning of sections thirty and thirty-one, designating it.
+Said guaranty, to afford protection, shall contain the name and address of the party or parties making the sale of such article to said dealer, and in such case said party or parties shall be amenable to the prosecutions, fines and other penalties which would attach, in due course, to the dealer under the provisions of the nine preceding sections.

+Provisions for Enforcement.

-Uniform rules and regulations and standards of purity.
+- Sec.
+35. Uniform rules and regulations and standards of purity.
 1911, c.
-119, \$ 13; c.
-151, \$ 2.
+119, § 13; c.
+151, § 2.
 1913, c.
-140, \$ 1; c.
-156, \$ 7.

-Hearing in case of violation.

-Enforcement of laws by com'r.
+140, § 1; c.
+156, § 7.
+The commissioner of agriculture shall make uniform rules and regulations for carrying out the provisions of this chapter.
+He may also fix standards of purity, quality or strength when such standards are not specified or fixed by law, and shall publish them together with such other information concerning articles of agricultural seed, commercial feeding stuff, commercial fertilizer, drug, food, fungicide and insecticide as he may deem to be of public benefit. - Sec.
+36. Hearing in case of violation.
 1911, c.
-119, § 19; c.
-151, § 6.
+119, § 15; c.
+151, § 3.
 1913, c.
 140, § 1; c.
-156, § 14.

-such fact, stating the date, hour and place of hearing, with a copy of the findings, or, in case of a packer of food, a copy of the charge to be preferred, to be given to the person concerned and the person from whom the sample was obtained, and the person whose name appears upon the label, (if a resident of the state), who shall be given an opportunity to be heard under such rules and regulations as may be prescribed by the commissioner.
+156, § 9.
+When the commissioner of agriculture becomes cognizant of the violation of any provision of this chapter, he shall cause notice of such fact, stating the date, hour and place of hearing, with a copy of the findings, or, in case of a packer of food, a copy of the charge to be preferred, to be given to the person concerned and the person from whom the sample was obtained, and the person whose name appears upon the label, (if a resident of the state), who shall be given an opportunity to be heard under such rules and regulations as may be prescribed by the commissioner.
 When the hearing relates to the packing of apples, it shall be held in the county where the inspection was made.